top of page

 A hand with a pen, writing in a notebook.

-Are you a victim of your racing thoughts?
+Have you tried the brain dumping method to let your thoughts out of the system?
 Whether it is about tasks you left at work, what to plan out for dinner, or even random thoughts that keep bugging your mind.
-If so, consider doing a bit of brain dumping to get it out of your system.

-Taking a few minutes of your day to unload the growing thoughts that are overcrowding your mind is a good way to soothe the stream of overthinking and anxiety.
+Taking a few minutes of your day to unload the growing thoughts that are overcrowding your mind is a good way to soothe the stream of overthinking and anxious feelings.
+In this article, we break down what a brain dump is and its benefits, along with techniques and steps to implement it to improve your daily routine as a creative person.

 Table of Contents

-The brain dump is a method where you write down everything that is in your mind, whether on paper or digitally.
-This is supposed to help you get your thoughts down on paper and free up space in your mind.
+The brain dump is a method where you write down everything that is in your mind to help you get your thoughts down on paper and free up space in your mind.
+Typically, this mind-dumping activity takes only 5 to 10 minutes out of the day, depending on how much you want to unload.

 There are different types of brain dumps, which are: